Lasselsberger

 Under the Cemix brand, the companies in the Material Buildings division produce plasters and joint mortars, adhesives, mortar, screeds, concrete, lime, limestone, and white cement.

 In addition to resource-saving extraction, preparation, refinement, processing and delivery of the products, more work is being done on the development of sustainable and energy-efficient products and solutions.

 In this context, Lasselsberger GmbH received for its "Green Building" project the Sustainability Award 2022 in the Ecology category in May 2022, which was awarded by the Mineral Raw Materials Forum in Austria.

 Recultivation of the Lasselsberg gravel ponds in Wörth/Pöchlarn

-With numerous renaturation measures, the Lasselsberger Group is constantly helping to create an ecological balance for flora and fauna at its production sites.
+With numerous renaturation measures, the Lasselsberger Group aims to create an ecological balance for flora and fauna at its production sites.
 A good example of this is the pond and forest landscape around the Lasselsberger Kiesteiche in Pöchlarn, where targeted renaturation measures have been carried out for 30 years.
 The resulting floodplain-like areas represent a very attractive habitat for plants and animals, as there are fewer pests and there are no floods.
-Waterfowl feel particularly comfortable here.
-So far, over 200 bird species have been spotted - some species that were first seen breeding in Austria.
-With the professional cooperation with the LANIUS association and, for several years, the Birdlife association, as well as a cooperation with the Öko-Hauptschule Pöchlarn, it has been possible to increase the importance of nature conservation for these secondary habitats.
+Waterfowl are particularly abundant as a product of these measures.
+So far, over 200 bird species have been spotted at the site, including several not previously seen in Austria.
+Thanks to a professional partnership with the LANIUS association and, for several years, the Birdlife association; as well as a cooperation with the Öko-Hauptschule Pöchlarn, conservation efforts for these secondary habitats have been a priority for the Group.